UCL/MPHY0026/doc/registration/metrics.rst

 where :math:`N` is the number of fiducials and :math:`\langle \rangle` means *Expectation*, i.e. average.

-The main result of the paper was a formula to predict TRE from TRE:
+The main result of the paper was a formula to predict TRE from FLE:

 .. math::

     \langle TRE^2({\bf p}) \rangle \approx \frac{ \langle FLE^2 \rangle }{N} \left( 1 + \frac{1}{3} \sum_{k=1}^3 \frac{d_k^2}{f_k^2} \right)

-where :math:`{\bf p}` is a target point, :math:`d_k^2` the squared distance between the target and the :math:`k` th principal axis and :math:`f_k^2` is the mean squared distance between the fiducial points and the same axis.
+where :math:`{\bf p}` is a target point, :math:`d_k^2` the squared distance between the target and the :math:`k` th principal axis and :math:`f_k^2` is the root mean squared distance between the fiducial points and the same axis.

 The last formula is often used in designing optically tracked tools [West2004]_, and for estimating